emer/axon/GPU.md

 The network state (everything except Synapses) is automatically synchronized at the end of the Plus Phase, so it will be visible in the netview.

-Also, the `axon.LooperUpdtNetView` method now requires a `ss.Net` argument, to enable grabbing Neuron state if updating at the Cycle level.
+Also, the `axon.LooperUpdateNetView` method now requires a `ss.Net` argument, to enable grabbing Neuron state if updating at the Cycle level.

 The new `LayerTypes` and `PrjnTypes` enums require renaming type selectors in params and other places.
 There is now just one layer type, `Layer`, so cases that were different types are now specified by the Class selector (`.` prefix) based on the LayerTypes enum, which is automatically added for each layer.